sasmlange/Max-Script-Online--MSO-/index.rst

 What is Max Script Online (MSO)
 ********************************
 Max Script Online (MSO) is a modern easy to use tool for HTML.
-It is a JavaScript Library that can makes coding with more than one HTML page easy.
+It is a JavaScript Library that can make coding with more than one HTML page easy.
 You only need to code your navigation once for more than one HTML page.